Sand: Resources and environmental concerns

 Only some sands are suitable for the construction industry, for example for making concrete.
 Grains of desert sand are rounded by being blown in the wind, and for this reason do not produce solid concrete, unlike the rough sand from the sea.
 Because of the growth of population and of cities and the consequent construction activity there is a huge demand for these special kinds of sand, and natural sources are running low.
-In 2012 French director Denis Delestrac made a documentary called "Sand Wars" about the impact of the lack of construction sand.
+In 2012 French director Denis Delestrac made a documentary called Sand Wars about the impact of the lack of construction sand.
 It shows the ecological and economic effects of both legal and illegal trade in construction sand.

 To retrieve the sand, the method of hydraulic dredging is used.
 This works by pumping the top few meters of sand out of the water and filling it into a boat, which is then transported back to land for processing.
-Unfortunately, all marine life mixed in with the extracted sand is killed and the ecosystem can continue to suffer for years after the mining is complete.
+All marine life mixed in with the extracted sand is killed and the ecosystem can continue to suffer for years after the mining is complete.
 Not only does this affect marine life, but also the local fishing industries because of the loss of life, and communities living close to the water's edge.
 When sand is taken out of the water it increases the risk of landslides, which can lead to loss of agricultural land and/or damage to dwellings.

 Sand's many uses require a significant dredging industry, raising environmental concerns over fish depletion, landslides, and flooding.
 Countries such as China, Indonesia, Malaysia, and Cambodia ban sand exports, citing these issues as a major factor.
 It is estimated that the annual consumption of sand and gravel is 40 billion tons and sand is a US$70 billion global industry.
 With increasing use, more is expected to come from recycling and alternatives to sand.

 The global demand for sand in 2017 was 9.55 billion tons as part of a $99.5 billion industry.
 In April 2022, the United Nations Environment Programme (UNEP) published a report stating that 50 billion tons of sand and gravel were being used every year.
 The report made 10 recommendations, including a ban on beach extraction, to avert a crisis, and move toward a circular economy for the two resources.